AHub05/sp26-team2/docs/Minerva's list SRS.md

 Write each story as: **As a `<role>`, I want `<capability>`, so that `<benefit>`.** Each story includes at least one **Given/When/Then** scenario.

 ### 2.1 Customer Stories
-- **US‑CUST‑001 — Search Available Listings**
+- **US‑CUST‑001 — Browse Available Listings**
-  _Story:_ As a customer, I want to filter and search through listings so that I don't have to look through listings of things I don't want
+  _Story:_ As a customer, I want to browse through listings, so that I can see what is to offer.
   _Acceptance:_
   ```gherkin
   Scenario: Customer succesfully searches for listing